dfinity/motoko/design/StableMemory.md

 (non_zero) length and content of any stable variables from address 0 or leaving ic0.stable_mem() at zero with no pages allocated (if there are no stable variables).
 Otherwise, we compute the length and data of the stable variable encoding;
-save the first word of StableMemory at a known offset from the end of physical memory;
+save the first word of StableMemory at a known offset from the end of stable memory;
 write a 0x00 marker to the first word; and append length (even if zero) and data (if any) to the end of StableMem.
 The logical size of StableMemory and a version number are also written at